subshell/helm-charts/charts/sophora-ugc/README.md

     # ratings, image uploads and comments can be enabled for a list of node types
     rating:
       primaryTypes: ["sophora-content-nt:story"]

+  healthCheck:
+    # Which port to use for Kubernetes liveness/readiness probes at the ugc container, "webapp" or "management"
+    port: webapp

 ugcMultimedia:
   enabled: false # enable to deploy UGC Multimedia Service